Kayak the Galapagos Islands

-This is a relatively short trip for the sea kayak enthusiast who loves to kayak and camp!
 Sea Kayak Adventures is the only company with a tour that includes camping on the beaches of the Galapagos Islands!
-Waking up and going to bed surrounded by island sounds and life is an extraordinary experience that totally immerses you in nature.
+Waking up and going to bed surrounded by island sounds and wildlife is an extraordinary experience that totally immerses you in nature.
 In addition to our explorations by kayak and on foot, you have incredible up-close wildlife encounters.

 The trip takes place on the island of San Cristobal where there is an airport that provides easy access to the Ecuadorian mainland.
-The six-day tour starts with an overnight in Quito, Ecuador’s capital city.
+The nine-day tour starts with an overnight in Guayaquil.
 The next morning you fly to the Galapagos and the island of San Cristobal.
 Later in the day we have our first kayaking session.
 The next three days we kayak along the coast, enjoying the warm water and weather.
 We stay at two different beach camps where we have strict “Leave No Trace” systems set up to minimize our impact.
 We visit Kicker Rock and snorkel in clear waters to see turtles, a multitude of fish including eagle rays, harmless Galapagos sharks, white-tipped sharks, and much more.
-We even have an afternoon of optional stand up paddle boarding!
-On the sixth day we return to the town of Puerto Baquerizo Moreno and fly on to mainland Ecuador.
-Or, you might wish to extend your stay in the Galapagos by adding on one of our short options the explore the islands of Santa Cruz and/or Isabela.
+At the end of the tour, you might wish to extend your stay in the Galapagos by adding on one of our short options the explore the island of Isabela.

 The “up-close-and-personal” nature of this itinerary allows for three nights spent camping on the beach and plenty of time on the water for paddling.
 You’ll also enjoy the classic Galapagos highlights, like a visit to the wild tortoise farm with ample time to explore beautiful and fascinating beaches as well as the pockets of interesting animal populations that make the Galapagos unique.